Skip to Content

 When your parents' love for you is conditional, you can't express any feelings or opinions around them

 Being judgmental is another sign of conditional love.
-Maybe you witness them sharing gossip, talking behind people’s backs, or even making comments about random strangers.
+Maybe you witness them sharing gossip, talking behind people’s backs, or even making judgmental comments about random strangers.

 But when you spend enough time with this person, you begin to internalize their judgments.
 If they’re judging someone for being overweight, you may start paying more attention to your weight.
 If they’re judging someone for having tattoos, you will rule out ever getting a tattoo, just to please that person.